 Board of Directors

-JoAnne Hammermaster is Co-founder and Executive Director, and past Chairman of the Board of Real Food For Kids.
-JoAnne is the past Health and Wellness Chairperson for the Georgia PTA and is a Certified Nutrition Coach.
+JoAnne Hammermaster is Co-founder and past Executive Director and past Chairman of the Board of Real Food For Kids.
+JoAnne is the past Health and Wellness Chairperson for the Georgia PTA and Certified Nutrition Coach.
 She has held numerous leadership positions in the PTA throughout all stages of her children’s education, where she started several health initiatives.
 She is a former member of the Fairfax Education Coalition and the FCFT Sustainability Committee.
 JoAnne has a BA in Finance and an MBA.
 She started a ministry at her church that works with domestic abuse victims, and held other church leadership positions.
-JoAnne has been recognized for her advocacy and non-profit work by the White House, Congressional Hill, PEW Foundation, and the Fairfax County School Board.
+JoAnne has been recognized for her advocacy and non-profit work by the White House and the Fairfax County School Board.
 She currently resides in Marietta, Georgia with her husband and two children.

 Rick Barnard is Co-founder and Director of Development of Real Food for Kids.
 Rick has 15 years of business development experience at a number of commercial organizations.
 Rick has a B.S. from the University of Virginia and an MBA from the University of Maryland.
 Rick has also held a number of leadership positions at his school PTA, including chair of Chesterbrook Elementary School's wellness committee where he has launched a number of health related initiatives.
 Rick was selected to chair the Fairfax County Superintendent's Nutrition Task Force.